Richmond Landmark 2 hour Segway Tour

 Hollywood Cemetery: 2:00 pm on Sundays or on demand

 All other tours on demand- call store, 804-343-1850, to schedule

 All tours require a reservation in advance of the tour.
-Please all our store 804-343-1850 or book online
+Please call our store at 804-343-1850.

 All tours are approximately 2 hours (except the micro)

 All tours include safety training before the tour